pi314/warawara/README.rst

 ===============================================================================
 Warawara
 ===============================================================================
-A small library that provides cute utilities for my other projects
+A swiss-knife-like library that collects cute utilities for my other projects.

+This library only depends on Python standard library and Python itselfs.
+It's functionalities will not depend on any third-party packages in a foreseeable future.

+Examples:

 ..  code::python3

+    # color strings
     import warawara
     warawara.orange('TEXT')   # \e[38;5;208mTEXT\e[m

+    # Invoke external commands and receive the result
     p = warawara.run(['seq', '5'])
     p.stdout.lines  # ['1', '2', '3', '4', '5']

+    # Invoke external commands and receive the result, in parallel
     p1 = warawara.command(['seq', '5'])

     def func(streams, *args):